xiongyu0523/populate_deviceId_service/README.md

 ### Build and deploy the application

 1. Double click consoleApp.sln to open Visual Studio project.
-2. In main.c file, replace `EventHubconnectionString` and `IoTHubconnectionString`.
+2. In Program.cs file, replace `EventHubconnectionString` and `IoTHubconnectionString`.
 3. Press **F5** to build and run the application
 4. Once a new device is registed to IoT Hub, you will see below logs.
    ```